KSAW00/ToDoApp/README.md

 Responsive and user-friendly design

-Getting Started
+Getting Started :

 1️.
 Clone the Repository,

 2. Install Dependencies using "npm install" once in the appropriate folder,

-3. Run the Application using "npm run dev"
+3. Run the Application using "npm run dev",

-4. Open in Browser once the server is running, using the provided local URL
+4. Open in Browser once the server is running, using the provided local URL.